 - The last page a prospect visited on our website and how much time they spent there.

-- If the prospect opened or clicked the latest email we sent them.
+- If and what the prospect opened or clicked in the latest email we sent them.

 - Any meetings we’ve set for the prospect and if they’ve chosen to attend.

 Can your current system do that?

 The more you learn about your prospects and how they engage with your marketing pieces, website and sales team, the better your chance of effectively connecting with them.

 Reason #3: You Can Target Prospects More Effectively

 Now that you know so much more about your prospects, you can choose exactly how you want to reach out to them.

 Let’s say there’s a core group of prospects who regularly engage with your monthly marketing emails (which you’ve learned from looking at the data), but they’ve never reached out to you.
 Wouldn’t you want to follow up with these people and see what they might be looking for?